KwenaMashamaite/SuperPacMan/README.md

 ## Platform

 This game is developed for the Windows platform.
-It was tested on the latest version of windows 10.
+It was tested on windows 10, version 20H2.